Predictable PIN codes

 BLE

-One of the methods used during pairing to generate the shared key between the devices is to share a PIN code randomly generated by one of the devices.
-From this PIN number, which the user must enter on the second device, the link key is generated, so it is essential to avoid the number generated being predictable.
+One of the pairing methods used to generate the shared key between devices involves sharing a randomly generated PIN code, which the user must enter on the second device.
+Since the link key is derived from this PIN, it is essential that the generated value is not predictable.

 Description